Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 Exit Planning

-Exit planning is the process of preparing your business — financially, operationally, and strategically — for an eventual ownership transition, whether that's a sale to a third party, a management buyout, or passing the business to family.
+Exit planning is the process of preparing your practice — financially, operationally, and strategically — for an eventual ownership transition, whether that's a sale to a third party, a management buyout, or passing the practice to family.
 Good exit planning starts years before a sale, not months.
-It involves getting your financials deal-ready, reducing owner dependence, building transferable systems, understanding your business's true value, and aligning the timing with your personal and financial goals.
+It involves getting your financials diligence-ready, reducing owner dependence, building transferable systems, understanding your practice's true value, and aligning the timing with your personal and financial goals.
 The earlier you start, the more options you have and the higher your eventual sale price is likely to be.

-A broker isn't strictly required, but most small business sales benefit from one.
+A broker isn't strictly required, but most practice sales benefit from one.
 Brokers handle marketing, buyer screening, negotiations, and deal management.
 However, brokers don't typically prepare your financials for due diligence — that's a separate and critical step.
-Whether you use a broker or sell directly, your books need to be deal-ready before engaging buyers.
+Whether you use a broker or sell directly, your books need to be diligence-ready before engaging buyers.
 Entering the market with clean, defensible financials gives you leverage regardless of how the buyer is sourced.

 🏢